Slothrust

-Slothrust (pronounced "sloth-rust or slow thrust"', IPA: [ˈslɔθ.ɹʌst]) is an American alternative rock band from Boston, Massachusetts, formed in 2010.
+Slothrust (pronounced "sloth-rust"', IPA: [ˈslɔθ.ɹʌst]) is an American alternative rock band from Boston, Massachusetts, formed in 2010.

 Background

 Slothrust consists of Leah Wellbaum (vocals, guitar) and Will Gorin (drums).
 Wellbaum and Gorin first began collaborating as students at Sarah Lawrence College.
 After performing in various school groups, the two joined to create music with a "heavier" sound.

 The name Slothrust came together as a combination of Wellbaum's former project "Slothbox" and "rust" to signify time passing.

 2012–2013: Feels Your Pain

 The band released their debut album Feels Your Pain, featuring their lead single "7:30 AM".
 The track was later featured as the opening theme song for FX's television series You're the Worst.

 In November, Slothrust collaborated with Wreckroom Records to record a cover of the Turtles' "Happy Together".

 2014–2015: Of Course You Do

 On February 18, 2014, Slothrust released their second album Of Course You Do through Ba Da Bing.